Search for new phenomena in multi-body invariant masses in events with at least one isolated lepton and two jets using $\sqrt{s} = 13$ TeV proton-proton collision data collected by the ATLAS detector: Analysis procedure

-According to MC simulations, about 90\% of events contributing to $\mjjl$ originate from the multi-jet background where a jet is misidentified as an electron.
+According to MC simulations, about 90\% of events contributing to the $\mjjl$ invariant mass spectrum originate from the multi-jet background where a jet is misidentified as an electron.
 The study of such events is limited by the available MC statistics.
 To investigate the ability of Eq.~(\ref{eq:function}) to accurately describe the background in the signal region, a likelihood fit is performed on a background-enhanced sample obtained from a `loose electron' control region (LE-CR) defined in data.
 This control region is dominated by multi-jet events where jets are misidentified as electrons.
-The LE-CR is populated by selecting events that contain at least two jets and one electron, where the electron satisfies only a set of loose identification criteria and not the more stringent identification criteria that events must satisfy to enter the signal region, thus ensuring orthogonality.
-The main purpose of this control region is to verify that the data do not show structures that could be interpreted as signals when using the analytic fits.
-The number of events in the LE-CR is a factor of 10 smaller in the $\mjjl$ channel than in the signal region, and a factor of 40 smaller in the $\mjjll$ channel.
+The LE-CR is populated by selecting events that contain at least two jets and one electron, where the electron must satisfy only loose identification criteria, while it must fail the more stringent identification criteria.
+This ensures the orthogonality of this control region with the signal region that requires the more stringent criteria for electron selection.

+The main purpose of the LE-CR is to investigate possible effects related to jet reconstruction, or to leptons misidentified as jets, which may lead to structures in the mass distributions that could be misinterpreted as a potential signal~\cite{Aad:2020kep}.
+The LE-CR does not accurately represent the signal region since it misses the important contributions from W/t production.
+The LE-CR distributions are created for each signal region.
+The number of LE-CR events is a factor of 10 (40) smaller than the number of events in the ($\mjjl$) ($\mjjll$) signal regions.
 The $5p$ fit describes the LE-CR well, without structures in the pulls of the fit that could be interpreted as signals.